 ✔️Don't be afraid to use all your points

 I often hear people asking, "should I use (all) my weeklies?"
 The answer is "YES!"
 The points are there for you to use.
 You should still lose weight using your weeklies if you're accurately counting everything you eat and drink.

 ⚖️Only weigh yourself once a week

-Image by Rebecca Matthews from Pixabay
+Image by Rebecca Matthews (from Pixabay)

-There's a reason that WW has a weekly weigh-in, not a daily or bi-weekly weight-in.
+There's a reason that WW has a weekly weigh-in, not a daily or bi-weekly weigh-in.
 Weight fluctuates too much on a daily basis to get an accurate measure (due to water retention and other factors) if you weigh yourself more than once a week.

 😢If you gain, have a little cry (or a small pity party) then figure out why and get back to it!